1976–77 FA Cup

-The 1976–77 FA Cup was the 96th staging of the world's oldest football knockout competition, The Football Association Challenge Cup, or FA Cup.
-The final saw Manchester United beat Liverpool 2–1.
+The 1976–77 FA Cup was the 96th staging of the world's oldest football knockout competition, the Football Association Challenge Cup, or FA Cup.
+The final saw Manchester United defeat Liverpool 2–1.

 Qualifying rounds

 Most participating clubs that were not members of the Football League competed in the qualifying rounds to secure one of 28 places available in the first round.

 The winners from the fourth qualifying round were Gateshead United, Crook Town, Barrow, Droylsden, Morecambe, Northwich Victoria, Altrincham, Boston, Matlock Town, Goole Town, Kettering Town, Nuneaton Borough, Chesham United, Dudley Town, Enfield, Wealdstone, Hitchin Town, Bromley, Hillingdon Borough, Leatherhead, Woking, Harwich & Parkeston, Waterlooville, Dartford, Wycombe Wanderers, Tooting & Mitcham United, Weymouth and Minehead.

 Droylsden, Boston and Dudley Town were appearing in the competition proper for the first time.
-Of the others, Goole Town, Chesham United, Woking and Waterlooville had last featured at this stage in 1968–69; Crook Town had last done so in 1965-66, Harwich & Parkeston in 1963-64, Northwich Victoria in 1961-62 and Bromley in 1951-52.
+Of the others, Goole Town, Chesham United, Woking and Waterlooville had last featured at this stage in 1968–69; Crook Town had last done so in 1965–66, Harwich & Parkeston in 1963–64, Northwich Victoria in 1961-62 and Bromley in 1951–52.
 Barrow was appearing in the competition proper for the first time since being voted out of the Football League in 1972.
-On the other hand, Kettering Town was advancing from the qualifying rounds for a record-setting 29th time (surpassing the previous mark established by Gainsborough Trinity in 1966–67).
+Conversely, Kettering Town was advancing from the qualifying rounds for a record-setting 29th time (surpassing the previous mark established by Gainsborough Trinity in 1966–67).

 Northwich Victoria participated in eight rounds of the tournament, defeating Nantwich Town, Witton Albion, Rhyl, Burton Albion, Rochdale, Peterborough United and Watford before going out in the fourth round to Oldham Athletic at the Drill Field.